postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-query-language/returning-structured-results.md

 ---
-title: "Structuring how your data is returned"
-page_id: "structuring-how-your-data-is-returned"
+title: "Returning structured data"
-updated: 2022-11-14
+updated: 2022-11-17
-order: 3
-warning: false
 ---

 The following examples describe how to use FQL to return structured data from JSON data.